skewballfox/modern-opencv-template/README.md

 # Modern C++ Template

-A quick C++ template for modern CMake projects, aimed to be an easy to use starting point.
+A quick C++ template for an opencv project, based on another C++ template by [Filip-Ioan Dutescu](https://github.com/filipdutescu/modern-cpp-template), aimed to be both easy to use and have pretty good performance.

-This is my personal take on such a type of template, thus I might not use the best practices or you might disagree with how I do things.
-Any and all feedback is greatly appreciated!
+it runs,but I have yet to move the logic for frame processing out of main.cpp.
+I'm still working on the template, but feel free to use it as a starting point anyway.

 ## Features